-(b) The standard deviation of the results shall not exceed one-ninth (1/9) of the MAV for specific package weights (which means that three standard deviations cannot exceed one-third (1/3) of the MAV value) as required in the latest edition of NIST Handbook 133.
+(b) The standard deviation of the results shall not exceed one-ninth (1/9) of the MAV for specific package weights (which means that three standard deviations cannot exceed one-third (1/3) of the MAV value) as required in the latest edition of NIST Handbook 133, "Checking the Net Contents of Packaged Goods."
 This value does not change regardless of whether acceptance or maintenance tolerances are being applied to the device under test.

-- For U.S. Department of Agriculture (USDA) inspected meat and poultry products packaged at a plant subject to inspection by the USDA Food Safety and Inspection Service, use Handbook 133 Table 2-9, U.S. Department of Agriculture, Meat and Poultry, Groups and Lower Limits for Individual Packages; - (2) for all other packages with a labeled net quantity in terms of weight, use Handbook 133 Table 2-5, Maximum Allowable Variations for Packages Labeled by Weight; or - (3) for all packages with a labeled net quantity in terms of liquid or dry volume use Handbook 133 Table 2-6, Maximum Allowable Variations for Packages Labeled by Liquid or Dry Volume.
+- (1) For U.S. Department of Agriculture (USDA) inspected meat and poultry products packaged at a plant subject to inspection by the USDA Food Safety and Inspection Service, use NIST Handbook 133, Appendix A. Tables, Table 2-9, U.S. Department of Agriculture, Meat and Poultry, Groups and Lower Limits for Individual Packages; - (2) for all other packages with a labeled net quantity in terms of weight, use NIST Handbook 133, Appendix A. Tables, Table 2-5, Maximum Allowable Variations (MAVs) for Packages Labeled by Weight; or - (3) for all packages with a labeled net quantity in terms of liquid or dry volume use NIST Handbook 133, Appendix A. Tables, Table 2-6, Maximum Allowable Variations (MAVs) for Packages Labeled by Liquid or Dry Volume.